sandhyajogi2710/login/README.md

-This project is just a login page that is not calling any back-end service, this project can be improved in the near future. ngrx can be used to manage router and update the movement of the application.
+This project is just a login page that is not calling any back-end service, this project can be improved in the near future. ngrx can be used to manage router and update the movement of the application

 ## Adding Bootstrap 4